 About Wofford Scholars

 Wofford Scholars is the largest merit-based scholarship program at Wofford College.
 Each February, high school counselors are invited to submit nominations for the Wofford Scholars Program.
-The nomination period for qualified students begins in February of the junior year and ends on December 1 of the senior year.
+The nomination period for qualified students begins in February of the junior year and should be completed by June 15th.
+Extensions to the nomination deadline can be made on a case by case basis.
 (Note: To receive Wofford Scholars Nominee certificates for junior awards days, we must receive your nominations by April 1.)
 To qualify as a Wofford Scholar nominee, a student should be ranked in the top 10 percent of the class and have achieved a combined score of 1250 (Critical Reading and Math) on the PSAT or SAT or a 28 on the ACT or PLAN.